Panic Attacks and Suicide

 What to do if you have panic attack symptoms

-Other resources can help people who suffer panic attacks.
+Other resources can also help people who experience panic attacks.

 What I'm going through...